icp4a/automation-decision-services-samples/samples/AutomationServicesStartTutorial/README.md

 **Procedure**

 1. On the right of Application Designer, in the `Drag a component to your page` section, click **All views** and select **Automation service** in the menu.
 2. Click the **Add +** button and wait for the `Add an automation service` wizard to be filled with all the published decision services.
-3. Enter **Getting started** in the search field and look for the decision service that you just deployed.
 There might be several decision services with the same name if your collaborators have already used this tutorial.
-4. Select **Getting started** in the list, the one that has just been deployed.
+3. Select the latest **Getting started** in the list, the one that has just been deployed.
 Click on **Add(1)**.
 Note that the number `1` in parenthesis is the number of available operations in the decision service.
-5. A component named `Getting started` is added to the list.
+4. A component named `Getting started` is added to the list.
 Select it and drag it into the middle page.
 Note that operation dailyAdvice is selected, and that a whole form is proposed.
-7. Click **Done**.
+5. Click **Done**.
 The application now contains a form ready for running your decision service archive.

 ## Step 4: Running the decision service archive in your application